 His aim is to create governance systems and better accountability to enable optimum decision making, open communication and transparency, resulting in greater efficiency whilst eliminating ego and abusive, toxic behaviours.

 Relying on science and using innovation accounting/lean start-up methodology Elijah builds teams that work well together in a psychologically safe environment.
 His company, Innovation Metrics, embodies these principles, with a formidable repertoire of tools, techniques and experience.
 In his own words the meaning of the Zero Abuse Company is:

 “Say what you mean.
-In safety, stand in front of all and say that you disagrre with your coworkers, say that are not very good at this or that and produce results.
+In safety, stand in front of all and say that you disagree with your coworkers.
 No false confidence, but confidence based on science, evidence and facts.
-Create long term relationships based on trust”.
+Confidence in a culture that creates long term relationships based on trust”.

 A final word from Elijah:

 “Let’s spend money wiser, treat people fairly and grow together!”